paboyle/Grid/documentation/manual.rst

     template<int Index,class vobj>   // Matrix poke
     void PokeIndex(Lattice<vobj> &lhs,const Lattice<> & rhs,int i,int j)

+.. todo:: CD: Maybe mention that these match operations with scalar
+          objects, as listed above under "Internal index manipulation."

 The inconsistent capitalisation on the letter P is due to an obscure bug in g++ that has not to our knowledge been fixed in any version.
 The bug was reported in 2016.

+.. todo:: CD: Do you want to mention/expose PropToFerm and FermToProp?
+	  Are there other such convenience routines to make part of the API?

 Global Reduction operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^